OSGConnect/connectbook/generate-add-sshkey.md

 The last command will produce a prompt similar to

      Generating public/private rsa key pair.
      Enter file in which to save the key (/home/<local_user_name>/.ssh/id_rsa):

 Unless you want to change the location of the key, continue by pressing enter.
 Now you will be asked for a passphrase.
-This passphrase is not necessary, but a good security measure in case your private key gets stolen.
-We strongly recommend that you set a passphrase:
+Enter a passphrase that you will be able to remember and which is secure:

      Enter passphrase (empty for no passphrase):
      Enter same passphrase again:

-When everything has successfully completed, you the prompted will read something like:
+When everything has successfully completed, the output should resemble the
+following:

      Your identification has been saved in /home/<local_user_name>/.ssh/id_rsa.
      Your public key has been saved in /home/<local_user_name>/.ssh/id_rsa.pub.